 Growing employee ownership to roughly a quarter of our future workforce will require sharing our best analysis, thinking, and strategies.
 It will also demand an unprecedented level of focused collaboration among both traditional leaders in the employee ownership field, as well as with non-traditional partners, so we can create a broad ecosystem of support for employee ownership.
 The Fifty by Fifty initiative is designed to facilitate the deep collaboration needed to make employee ownership— through structures like worker cooperatives, ESOPs, and other models— a major part of the U.S. economy.
 Its aim is to begin to bend the curve of history toward an inclusive, community-based economy, where millions more families enjoy financial stability, increased income, and greater retirement security, and where more Americans can control their economic destiny.

 Jessica Rose is co-founder and director of Fifty by Fifty.
-She also serves as the COO of the Democracy Collaborative and a strategic advisor for the Evergreen Cooperatives Corporation Fund for Employee Ownership.
+She previously served as chief operating officer of The Democracy Collaborative and a strategic advisor for the Evergreen Cooperatives Fund for Employee Ownership.

 Marjorie Kelly is co-founder of Fifty by Fifty and also serves as the executive vice president of The Democracy Collaborative.
 Kelly has been a long-time critic of shareholder capitalism and is leading Fifty by Fifty’s work on Next Generation Enterprise Design.